simCAN

 Ready to test the bench before the road?

-Use repeatable CAN scenarios to explore ADAS signal behavior earlier in development.
+Use repeatable CAN scenarios to explore CAN signal behavior earlier in development.